Travel Deductions for Creatives

 What is your tax home?

-The IRS says “your tax home is the entire city or general area where your main place of business or work is located, regardless of where you maintain your family home”.
+“your tax home is the entire city or general area where your main place of business or work is located, regardless of where you maintain your family home”.

 You still with me?
 Now, that we understand “Travel” let’s look at what you can deduct.